capitalone/otvPlots/README.md

 see a complete and up to date list of dependencies in the Imports field in the DESCRIPTION file.

+To run Velma on AWS, there is an [ionize playbook](https://github.kdc.capitalone.com/CharlesDrotar/ionize-playbooks/tree/master/anaconda-r-velma-playbook) that automatically installs Velma.
+If you find that there are any out of date dependencies in this playbook, please reach out to the creator Charles Drotar (charles.drotar@capitalone.com).

 # Getting Started

 ## Load the package